-Diesel engines require many additional, expensive parts not typically found on their gas counterparts.
-While the “diesels run forever” mantra has some merit for the diesel engine itself, the associated parts do not.
+For instance, diesel engines require many additional and expensive parts not typically found on their gas counterparts.
+While the “diesels run forever” mantra has some merit for the diesel engine itself, the associated parts do not run forever.

-For example, high pressure injectors and fuel pumps, high pressure oil pumps, turbo chargers (and associated parts like intercoolers, variable switching valves, wastegates), radiators, oil coolers, etc all require costly repairs as the truck ages.
-Installed diesel injector sets could set you back more money than an entire gasoline engine — diesel engines aren’t for the faint of heart.
+High pressure injectors, fuel pumps, high pressure oil pumps, turbo chargers (and associated parts like intercoolers, variable switching valves, wastegates), radiators, oil coolers, and others all require costly repairs as the truck ages.
+Diesel injectors alone could set you back more money than an entire gasoline engine.
+Diesel engines aren’t for the faint of heart.

 And diesel engines have additional, extremely expensive emissions equipment not found on gas engines.
 New diesel trucks incorporate diesel particulate filters and DEF fluid injection along with associated pumps, heaters, and limp mode if you run out of fluid.

 Diesel trucks are more fun to drive.
-The rumbling sound, turbo charged whistle, and torquey acceleration can make a 60 year old drill sergeant giggle.
+The rumbling sound, turbo charged whistle, and torquey acceleration can make the most jaded giggle.
 (Though TRD Supercharged Toyota Tundra owners may disagree... because they're dumb. 🤣)

 The additional RPM hurts gas mileage.
 A lot.
 Most gas trucks struggle to 10MPG while diesels can be 5-10 MPG higher.

 Diesel vs gas mpg.
 Diesel trucks get better MPG towing, but diesel gas is more expensive.

 Diesels get better MPG, especially towing.
 However, that is somewhat offset by the higher price of diesel gas.
 This factor depends on how much towing you’ll do and the size of your trailer.